AngleProtocol/angle-docs/user-guides/ha-positions.md

 3. Now, you can choose your position size or leverage.
 This is the amount of underlying tokens you will be exposed to.
 (NB: leverage in Angle is computed as $$\frac{\texttt{margin + position size}}{\texttt{margin}}$$)
 4. The collateral/stablecoin exchange rate and transaction fees are displayed.
 Note that the net initial margin of your position will be your initial margin input minus fees.
 5. Clicking the `Open position` button will prompt you to confirm the transaction.
 The margin will be sent to the protocol and the leveraged position will be opened.
+6. While it is opened, your position will automatically accrue ANGLE staking rewards.

 {% hint style="info" %}
 If this is the first time opening a position on this collateral/stablecoin pair, you will need to approve your tokens first.